pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 Because transforms are functions whose input and output are of the same type (a set of files), you can take the output of one function and feed it as input to another.
 This is what `Chain` does.
-In mathematical terms, `Chain` is _function composition_.
+In mathematical terms, `Chain` is function composition.

 You might, for example, want to do this with the `ReplaceText` transform.
-Used by itself, it replaces text strings in *all* the accelerator input files.
+Used by itself, it replaces text strings in all the accelerator input files.
 What if you wanted to apply this replacement to only a subset of the files?
 You can use an `Include` filter to select only a subset of files of interest and chain that subset into `ReplaceText`.